aknexis-dev/hrms-website-static/Enterprise B2B Manpower Services UI/README.md

   # Enterprise B2B Manpower Services UI

-  This is a code bundle for Enterprise B2B Manpower Services UI.
-The original project is available at https://www.figma.com/design/OVQ0zqLiQwjxPaL8zt8SWw/Enterprise-B2B-Manpower-Services-UI.
+  This is a code bundle for Enterprise B2B Manpower Services UI

   ## Running the code